 - Southern Rail

 Let’s talk about London and Birmingham as an example.
 It’s actually not that simple.
-You can choose three different train companies and two different routes for this journey.
-And they have very different prices.
+You can choose three different train companies and two different routes for this journey, meaning a little research is needed to find the best cheap UK travel option.
+They have very different prices.

-Option 1: London Euston to Birmingham New Street by Virgin West Coast
+Option 1: London Euston to Birmingham New Street by Virgin Trains

-Option 2: London Euston to Birmingham New Street by London Midland
+Option 2: London Euston to Birmingham New Street by London North Western

-Option 3: London Marylebone to Birmingham Snow Hill With Chiltern Railways
+Option 3: London Marylebone to Birmingham Moor Street with Chiltern Railways